Review of the QCD sum rules for exotic states: type tetraquark states

 As can be seen distinctly from Table \ref{mass-residue-Pseudu-HC} that the lowest mass of the pseudoscalar hidden-charm tetraquark state with the symbolic quark constituents $c\bar{c}u\bar{d}$ is about $4.56\pm0.08\,\rm{GeV}$, which is much larger than the value $4239\pm18{}^{+45}_{-10}\,\rm{MeV}$ from the LHCb collaboration \cite{LHCb-Zc4430-PRL-2014}.
-In 2014, the LHCb collaboration provided the first independent confirmation of the existence of the $Z_c(4430)$ in the $\psi^\prime \pi^-$ mass spectrum and established its spin-parity to be $J^P=1^+$ \cite{LHCb-Zc4430-Rc4240}.
-Furthermore, the LHCb collaboration observed a weak evidence for an additional resonance, the $Z_{c}(4240)$, in the $\psi^\prime \pi^-$ mass spectrum with the preferred spin-parity $J^P=0^-$, and the Breit-Wigner mass $M_{Z}=4239\pm18{}^{+45}_{-10}\,\rm{MeV}$ and width $\Gamma_Z=220\pm47\,{}^{+108}_{-\phantom{0}74}\,\rm{MeV}$, respectively with large uncertainties \cite{Nielsen-Z4430-PLB-2008}.
-If the $Z_{c}(4240)$ is confirmed by further experimental research/detection in the future, it is an excellent candidate for the pseudoscalar hidden-charm tetraquark state with the spin-parity-charge-conjugation $J^{PC}=0^{--}$.
+In 2014, the LHCb collaboration provided the first independent confirmation of the existence of the $Z_c(4430)$ in the $\psi^\prime \pi^-$ mass spectrum and established its spin-parity to be $J^P=1^+$ \cite{LHCb-Zc4430-PRL-2014}.
+Furthermore, the LHCb collaboration observed a weak evidence for an additional resonance, the $Z_{c}(4240)$, in the $\psi^\prime \pi^-$ mass spectrum with the preferred spin-parity $J^P=0^-$ and the Breit-Wigner mass $4239\pm18{}^{+45}_{-10}\,\rm{MeV}$ and width $220\pm47\,{}^{+108}_{-\phantom{0}74}\,\rm{MeV}$, respectively with large uncertainties \cite{LHCb-Zc4430-PRL-2014}.
+If the $Z_{c}(4240)$ is confirmed by further experiments in the future, it is an excellent candidate for the hidden-charm tetraquark state with the $J^{PC}=0^{--}$, and we should revisit the QCD sum rules for the discrepancy.

-In Ref.\cite{Chen-Zhu-Pseudo-PRD-2010}, Chen and Zhu study the hidden-charm tetraquark states with the symbolic quark constituents $c\bar{c}u\bar{d}$ in the framework of the QCD sum rules, and obtain the ground state masses $4.55\pm0.11\,\rm{GeV}$ for the tetraquark states with the $J^{PC}=0^{--}$, the masses $4.55\pm0.11\,\rm{GeV}$, $4.67\pm0.10\,\rm{GeV}$, $4.72\pm0.10\,\rm{GeV}$ for the tetraquark states with the $J^{PC}=0^{-+}$.
+In Ref.\cite{WChen-JPC-0-tetra-PRD-2010}, Chen and Zhu study the hidden-charm tetraquark states with the symbolic quark constituents $c\bar{c}u\bar{d}$ with the QCD sum rules, and obtain the ground state masses $4.55\pm0.11\,\rm{GeV}$ for the tetraquark states with the $J^{PC}=0^{--}$, the masses $4.55\pm0.11\,\rm{GeV}$, $4.67\pm0.10\,\rm{GeV}$, $4.72\pm0.10\,\rm{GeV}$ for the tetraquark states with the $J^{PC}=0^{-+}$.
 The present predictions are consistent with their calculations, again, we should bear in mind that their interpolating currents and schemes in treating the operator product expansion and input parameters at the QCD side differ from the present work remarkably.
-Any current operator with the same quantum numbers and same quark structure as a Fock state in a hadron couples potentially to this hadron, so we can construct several current operators to interpolate a hadron, or construct a current operator to interpolate several hadrons.
+Any current with the same quantum numbers and same quark structure as a Fock state in a hadron couples potentially to this hadron, so we can construct several currents to interpolate a hadron, or construct a current to interpolate several hadrons.